-A 19-year-old from Temecula, California, named Jared James Abraham handed himself over to FBI agents on September 26, accused of blackmailing Miss Teen USA, Cassidy Wolf, reports The Los Angeles Times.
+A 19-year-old from Temecula, California, named Jared James Abrahams handed himself over to FBI agents on September 26, accused of blackmailing Miss Teen USA, Cassidy Wolf, reports The Los Angeles Times.

 Here’s what you need to know:

 Abrahams stands accused of hacking into his victims’ online accounts.
 Laura Eimiller, an FBI spokesperson, confirmed that Abrahams handed himself over to agents and that there were several victims involved in the case.
 It’s reported the evil web of extortion stretched as far as Russia, and included victims in California, Maryland, Ireland and Canada.

 He was present at a bail hearing at federal court in Santa Ana on September 26; his bail was set at $50,000, reports Temecula Patch.
 If found guilty on charges of extortion, he could face up to two years in prison.